caplena/knowledge-base/docs/07-01-Creating-Charts.md

 ![grafik.png](https://stoplight.io/api/v1/projects/cHJqOjEyNDcxMw/images/AzoRzPW1nc4)

-### Relationship Graph: Visualization of the Co-Occurance of Topics
+### Relationship Graph

 With the relationship graph you can innovatively analyze and visualize which codes have a strong relationship, i.e., which codes occur frequently together with the feedback of the customers.

 ![grafik.png](https://stoplight.io/api/v1/projects/cHJqOjEyNDcxMw/images/daPqnjEEmBI)

-## Two Chart Types for Visualizing and Analyzing Scores
+## Visualizing Scores

 With the following two chart types you can include and visualize your numerical data, most commonly scores, such as NPS, CSAT or similar types of averages.

 ### Score Chart

 The score chart shows the average score and the distribution of the values.
 In the example below, the NPS is shown with the distribution across the three NPS groups, i.e., Promoters, Passives and Detractors.
-Of course, this can be applied to any other score such as CSAT scores or the average star ratings when using our (Integrations feature)[LINK to INTEGRATIONS].
+Of course, this can be applied to any other score such as CSAT scores or the average star ratings when using our [Integrations feature](04-09-Integrations-in-Detail.md).

 ![grafik.png](https://stoplight.io/api/v1/projects/cHJqOjEyNDcxMw/images/ARGq3wCA6HI)